jhtran/stackjump/README.md

 	$ stackjump -p mypreseed.cfg -a amd64

-Specify an Ubuntu distro codename diff than the default (natty)
+Specify an Ubuntu distro codename other than the default (natty)

 	$ stackjump -p mypreseed.cfg -r oneiric
 	$ stackjump -p mypreseed.cfg -r precise -a amd64